If you’ve been asked to create or review a performance development plan, it’s normal to wonder whether it’s a growth tool or a warning sign.

 In the meeting, ask them what they want to achieve in your organization, what skills they would want to develop and what their long-term and short-term goals are for their careers.

-Examples of development areas
+Examples of development goals and areas for improvement

 Employee development plans should focus on what team members want to achieve and how they can go about doing that.
 The process involves identifying their existing skills to see what they lack or where they could improve.